Car Insurance Rates in 2026: Why Premiums Are Rising & What to Expect

 1. High-Tech Vehicle Repair Costs

-Modern vehicles are packed with sensors, cameras, lane-assist systems, and electric components that are expensive to repair — even after minor collisions.
-A simple fender bender that once cost a few hundred dollars can now trigger four-figure repair bills once radar sensors and camera calibrations are factored in.
-Electric vehicles cost even more to insure and repair, with EV-specific components like battery systems adding significant repair complexity.
-Learn more about how your vehicle type affects your rates.
+Modern vehicles are packed with sensors, cameras, lane-assist systems, and advanced driver assistance systems (ADAS) that are expensive to repair — even after minor collisions.
+A windshield replacement that once cost around $200 now averages $1,200 once sensor recalibration is factored in.
+A fender bender can easily trigger four-figure bills once radar sensors and camera calibrations are included.
+Electric vehicles cost even more to insure and repair, with battery systems adding significant repair complexity.
+Learn more about why auto repair costs are driving insurance rates higher.

 2. Increased Claims Severity